 “It really was a nice break from real life.
 I could finally get going with all the stuff that I wish I could find more time for before,” says Ahmed ElFarsi, who worked as an accountant before the pandemic began.
 “Making bread for example or working on making music, learning how to edit video, basically all the stuff I delayed because I was over-stressed and overworked.
 It was a good period to harness your skills and take on some new ones.
 Those that actually make me happy, content and satisfied of myself.” he explains.

 People were aware of this and so were employers.
 And they actively played their part.
 Adobe made their programs free for a month for people to get creative and explore corners of their minds in the early days of lockdown.
 COVID-panic aside, it somehow still felt like a blessed time.
 Almost like a perfect holiday spent discovering on one’s self.
 But obviously, a global pandemic and impending doom had other plans.
+56% of Gen Z and 55% of millennials said they would quit their job if it interfered with their personal life, and over half said they would reject a job offer from a company that didn’t share their views on social and environmental concerns.
+Two-fifths of those polled indicated they wouldn’t mind working for less money if it meant they could make a positive contribution to society.

 The blissful period was only short-lived.
 The slow realisation that this disease was going to be a full part of our daily routines hit hard.
 But what was even more difficult was getting back to a ‘regular’ work routine.
+Overworked, underpaid, and working in an environment where COVID-19 is present?
+It’s no surprise that so many people have resigned their jobs and are now rethinking what they want – and need – from a work.

 The repetitive work, eat, sleep formula had most of us on the ropes.
 As a result, we slowly saw more and more people quitting their jobs from one day to the other, changing careers to pursue more creative-based opportunities or even just to extend that break for the inner peace it provided them with.
 It’s as if people started realising how fragile and short life was.
 Put simply, working for a company you don’t like and doing tasks you don’t enjoy just seemed like it wasn’t worth it anymore.